tabarra/txAdmin/docs/dev_notes.md

 - settings_save does `txAdmin.cfgVault.save([...])`
 - use zod for validation https://www.npmjs.com/package/zod
 - maybe even use zod's `.default()`?
+- maybe components don't even need to hold a `this.config`? couldn't we just access it directly from the vault?
+- need to keep in mind that many configs are used in the webroutes, so maybe just `txAdmin.config.xxx` and `ServerInstance.config.xxx`?
+- 'convict' was the name of that one lib

 ### old settings refactor note: